-In the simplest form, a Faith class can follow one of four Faith paths; Holy, Demonic, Psionic, or Primal.
+In the simplest form, a Faith class can follow one of four Faith Paths or Domains; Holy, Demonic, Psionic, or Primal.
 Each path grants the Faith class with unique Faith powers that allow for a number of varying and unique play styles.
 Once a path is chosen, deviation from that path (i.e. learning powers outside of your chosen path) typically results in becoming an outlaw (see Titles).

 Regardless of which Faith path a Faith class may choose to follow, all the Faith class mechanics function more or less the same way.

 The Faith mechanic, at its core, uses Faith points.
 These points are always fluctuating and are retained between combat.
 Gaining and losing Faith points is a function of using Faith powers.
 With no Faith points, it is impossible for Faith classes to use their powers.
 While even a small number of Faith points can used effectively both in and out of combat, by the measure of your character’s Faith they can successfully use increasingly potent powers.
 When a Faith class converts to (or chooses to follow) a particular Faith path, they gain five key abilities which can be used regardless of the number of Faith points they currently possess.
 This group of five key abilities are named as follows, depending on the particular Faith path: Prayers (for Holy), Rituals (for Demonic), Mantras (for Psionic), or Systems (for Primal).
 The functions of these abilities allow the Faith user to regain lost Faith points and provide a variety of additional utility.
 Usually, but not always (GM discretion), as a function of reading and/or receiving the ‘Sacred Text’ of their religion, Faith classes automatically receive these abilities.
 Once they have generated at least one Faith point they can start using actual Faith powers.
 Note that Faith points can never exceed 20 by any means.